 What are edibles?

-A great option for those who don’t want to smoke cannabis but still enjoy it, edibles vary in both form and potency: chocolates, brownies, cookies, gummies, tea, hot sauce, and much more.
+A great option for those who don’t want to smoke hemp but still enjoy it, edibles vary in both form and potency: chocolates, brownies, cookies, gummies, tea, hot sauce, and much more.
 You can pretty much turn anything into an edible and make it as potent or weak as you like.

 How do you cook or bake edibles?

 The edible cooking and baking process starts with decarboxylation (de-carb-ox-yl-a-tion).
-Basically, you need to heat cannabis in order for your body to absorb cannabinoids, like THC and CBD.
+Basically, you need to heat hemp in order for your body to absorb cannabinoids, like THC and CBD.
 When you smoke weed, this happens from the flame of your lighter.

 When you make edibles, you still have to heat weed to decarboxylate it to make THC readily available for your body.
 But you do it at a much lower temperature so that the plant stays intact while you infuse it with butter or oil, or whatever your base ingredient for cooking or baking is.